denislohan/andela_canvas_app/README.md

 3. ### `docker-compose stop`

 Stops the docker network.
-All of the containers stop.
+All containers stop.

 ### How to use The App
-Provide the course id in the provided box then click Active Engineers them you can explore the rest. if you are set to view all of the sections in canvas you will need a way round for that as you will see a huge list.
+Provide the course id in the provided box then click Active Engineers tp explore the rest. if you are set to view all of the sections in canvas you will need a way round for that as you will see a huge list.